-4. Collective mark: After the Athlete has finished his performance, a collective mark is awarded for the Athlete's position and seat; correctness and effect of the aids ("General impression").
+4. Collective mark: After the Athlete has finished his performance, a collective mark is awarded for General impression.
 [This change is to come into force as of 01.01.2021 with a clear definition]

 The Collective mark is awarded from zero (0) to ten (10).